-MOTAS - 6 has a unique 'vector morphing' feature.
-This allows blending of the parameters for the active patch from the patches in slots #1-#4, in a 2-D space, using the morph-x and morph-y modulators (set these in section 17.7).
+NOTAS - 6 has a unique 'vector morphing' feature.
+This allows blending of the parameters for the active patch from the patches in slots #1-#4, in a 2-D space, using the morph-x and morph-y modulators (set these in section 17.9).

-To enter vector morphing mode press $\textcircled{h} \Rightarrow$ whilst the patch overview page is displayed.
+To enter vector morphing mode press $\textcircled{h} \rightarrow$ whilst the patch summary page is displayed (see section 11).
 The display will change to that shown above.
 The symbol \blacksquare is shown in the bottom left of the display in vector morphing mode.